1994–95 Slovak Cup

 The 1994–95 Slovak Cup was the 26th season of Slovakia's annual knock-out cup competition and the second since the independence of Slovakia.
-It was ended on 18 June 1995 with the Final.
+It began on 26 July 1994 with the matches of first round and ended on 18 June 1995 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup Winners' Cup.
 Slovan Bratislava were the defending champions.

 First round

+The games were played on 26, 29 and 30 July and on 2 August 1994.